Long runs under a conditional limit distribution: Random walks conditioned on their sum. Random walks conditioned on their sum

-Denote $\overline{\mathbf{S}_{k+1,n}}$ and $\overline{\mathbf{S}_{1,n}}$ the normalized versions of $\mathbf{S}_{k+1,n}$ and $\mathbf{S}_{1,n}$ under the sampling distribution $\Pi ^{a}.$ By (\ref{Bayes2})
+Denote $\overline{\mathbf{S}_{k+1,n}}$ and $\overline{\mathbf {S}_{1,n}}$ the normalized versions of $\mathbf{S}_{k+1,n}$ and $\mathbf{S}_{1,n}$ under the sampling distribution $\Pi^{a}$.
+By (\ref{Bayes2})

-A first order Edgeworth expansion is performed in both terms of the ratio in the above display; see Remark \ref{Remark Edgeworth array} hereunder.
-This yields, assuming (\ref{k/nTENDSTO1}) and (\ref{pas trop vite}).
+A first order Edgeworth expansion is performed in both terms of the ratio in the above display; see Remark \ref{Remark Edgeworth array} below.
+This yields, assuming (\ref{k/nTENDSTO1}) and (\ref{pas trop vite}), the following:

-\begin{proposition} For all $x_{1}^{k}$ in $\mathbb{R}^{k}$
+\begin{proposition} For all $x_{1}^{k}$ in $\mathbb {R}^{k}$

-where $H_{3}(x):=x^{3}-3x.$ The value of $t^{a}$ is defined through $ m(t^{a})=a$ $.$ \end{proposition}
+where $H_{3}(x):=x^{3}-3x$.
+The value of $t^{a}$ is defined through $ m(t^{a})=a$. \end{proposition}

-Despite its appealing aspect, (\ref{PropResultatsurRk}) is of poor value for applications, since it does not yield an explicit way to simulate samples under a proxy of $p_{na}$ for large values of $k$.
-The other way is to construct the approximation of $p_{na}$ by steps, approximating the terms in (\ref{Bayes1}) one by one and using the invariance under the tilting at each step, which introduces a product of different tilted densities in (\ref {Bayes2}).
-This method produces a valid approximation of $p_{na}$ $\ $on subsets of $\mathbb{R}^{k}$ which bear the trajectories of the condition random walk with larger and larger probability, going to $1$ as $n$ tends to infinity.
+Despite its appealing aspect, (\ref{PropResultatsurRk}) is of poor value for applications, since it does not yield an explicit way to simulate samples under a proxy of $p_{ na }$ for large values of $k$.
+The other way is to construct the approximation of $p_{ na }$ step by step, approximating the terms in (\ref{Bayes1}) one by one and using the invariance under the tilting at each step, which introduces a product of different tilted densities in (\ref{Bayes2}).
+This method produces a valid approximation of $ p_{ na }$ on subsets of $\mathbb{R}^{k}$ which contain the trajectories of the conditioning random walk with larger and larger probability, going to $1$ as $n$ tends to infinity.

 This introduces the main focus of this paper.